earthiverse/ALClient/README.md

 ## Basic Usage

+**For Beginners:**

+1. Install the latest version of [node](https://nodejs.org/en/download/).
+2. Create a new folder for your project
+3. Run `npm init` and enter prompts.
+Check out [this link](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/#usingnpminittoinitializeaproject) for more information.
+4. If you are using Typescript, which is strongly recommended, install it by running `npm install typescript`.
+Save your files as `.ts` files instead of `.js` files.
+5. If you are using Typescript, build your code by running `npx tsc`.

 **Notes:**

-In tsconfig.json, make sure `"esModuleInterop": true` is set.
+In your tsconfig.json, make sure `"esModuleInterop": true` is set.

-In package.json, make sure `"type": "module"` is set.
+In your package.json, make sure `"type": "module"` is set.

+**General Steps:**

 1. Install the package using `npm install alclient`.
 2. Add a `credentials.json` file that looks like this: